telerik/blazor-docs/components/editor/prosemirror-schema/modify-default-schema.md

 ## Modifying the Schema

-The below example shows how to modify the default ProseMirror schema to:
+The below example shows how to:

-* Get the default schema.
+* Get the default ProseMirror schema.
 * Add a `data-id` attribute to the `<p>` node.
 * Remove the default `horizontal_rule` node that does not allow any attributes and add a custom node for the `<hr>` element that allows setting a CSS `class`.
 * Add a `mark` for the `<s>` element.